r5d/fsfi/md/news/free-digital-society.md

 and change its source code, 3. redistribute unchanged, and 4. redistribute with changes.

-## India will advance towards digital freedom on six fronts.
+## India will advance towards digital freedom on six fronts

   - For digital sovereignty, India will cease installation of non-free software in government agencies, then over time replace currently